tkreyche/I75W-Raymarine-Autopilot/README.md

 The I75W Display allows sailors to get immediate visual feedback from their Tillerpilot when controlling it using the ST wireless module.
 NautiControl can run a web UI on a mobile phone, but I can't manage one in typical sailing conditions.

 ### What the Display Shows
-The display emulates what is shown on the Tillerpilot screen.
-Current software only supports the two primary modes: Standby and Auto.
+The display emulates what is shown on the Tillerpilot screen, and only supports the two primary modes: Standby and Auto.

 __Standby Mode:__